We received inquiry and someone will shortly be in contact with you.

 Day 7- Machu Picchu

 Another advantage of our itinerary is the timing for arriving at Machu Picchu.
 Having arrived the previous day after most tourists have departed for town, we have a very unobstructed and natural view of the city.
 On this final day before heading back to Cuzco, we will head back to Machu Picchu early in the morning to have a full tour before most tour buses arrive and, again, having a unobstructed and peaceful tour and view of the city.
 Most trail participants have their tour immediately upon arrival and, as you can imagine, are exhausted!
 We will have had a hot shower, celebratory dinner and a night’s rest in the hotel before the tour, ensuring that we truly appreciate and have time to see the whole city.
-After the tour, we will have a few free hours to either continue exploring Machu Picchu or, head back to town and relax before catching the train back to Cuzco.
+After the tour, we will have a few free hours to continue head back to town and relax before catching the train back to Cuzco.

 Day 8- Free day in Cuzco